montagejs/montagejs.org/_posts/2013-10-24-BEM-syntax-with-ux-in-mind.md

 Now let's take a look at the reasons for choosing this syntax.

 ### Hyphens (-)
-Rule #1, and the main reason why we're using a hyphen (-) instead of a underscores (_), has to do with the fact that their behavior is different when __double clicking__ to select the text.
-Try it out here:
+The main reason why we're using a hyphen (-) instead of a underscores (_), has to do with the fact that their behavior is different when __double-clicking__ to select text.
+Try for yourself:

 ```css
 component__element /* underscores */